 The performance shares are excluded from the diluted weighted-average shares used to calculate earnings per share until the performance criteria is probable to result in the issuance of contingent shares.
-As of January 31, 2017, we have deemed 62,650 shares related to the December 2014 grant of performance shares as probable to be issued.
-The value of the equivalent number of shares is expected to be paid in cash when settled, along with accrued dividends thereon.
+As of April 30, 2017, we have deemed 61,800 shares related to the December 2014 grant of performance shares as probable to be issued.
+We expect to issue these shares in December 2017 and to pay the value of the equivalent number of shares in cash when settled, along with accrued dividends thereon.